-You can name beneficiaries to inherit the Roth IRA account when you die.
+You can name beneficiaries to inherit the Roth IRA account after you die.
 The money in the Roth IRA will then pass to your heirs free from income taxes.
-An inherited Roth IRA is subject to RMDs, meaning the person who inherits the account must take withdrawals, but those withdrawals are generally not taxed.
-Keep in mind that the estate-planning value of a Roth IRA can be significant, but there are details and subtleties that should be discussed with an estate-planning professional to ensure that making a Roth IRA part of your estate plan is right for your situation.
+An inherited Roth IRA is subject to RMDs, meaning the person who inherits the account must take withdrawals, but those withdrawals are generally not taxed (but are subject to the 5-year rule).* Keep in mind that while the estate-planning value of a Roth IRA can be significant, there are details and subtleties that should be discussed with an estate-planning professional to ensure that making a Roth IRA part of your estate plan is right for your situation.

 Limited exposure to Medicare surtax

-Current law imposes a 3.8% Medicare surtax on the lesser of net investment income or the excess of modified adjusted gross income (MAGI) above $200,000 for individuals, $250,000 for couples filing jointly, and $125,000 for spouses filing separately.
+Current law imposes a 3.8% Medicare surtax on the lesser of net investment income or the excess of MAGI above $200,000 for individuals, $250,000 for couples filing jointly, and $125,000 for spouses filing separately.
 RMDs from a traditional IRA or traditional 401(k) count toward the MAGI threshold for the surtax.
 Qualified withdrawals from a Roth IRA do not count toward the surtax’s MAGI threshold, thus potentially reducing your exposure to the surtax.

 Option 2: 401(k) or 403(b)

 Your employer might offer both a traditional and a Roth 401(k).
 A traditional 401(k) offers tax deferral.
 If lowering your current-year tax bill is your primary goal, then contributing to a traditional 401(k) can be a good strategy.
 A Roth 401(k) is similar to a Roth IRA, in that you contribute after-tax income and won't owe taxes when making a qualified withdrawal.
-When taxes are considered, a Roth 401(k) effectively has a higher contribution limit than a traditional 401(k).
-That's because an after-tax dollar contributed to a Roth 401(k) is worth more than a pre-tax dollar contributed to a traditional 401(k).
 On the other hand, a Roth 401(k), like a traditional 401(k), is subject to RMDs.

 As long as you continue working for the company sponsoring the 401(k), you are not required to take an annual RMD.
 However, RMDs on both traditional and Roth 401(k)s kick in after you leave that employer, even if you work elsewhere.
-Also, you have to take RMDs if you own 5% or more of the company offering the plan.
+Also, you have to take RMDs starting at age 70½, even if you are working, and if you own 5% or more of the company offering the plan.

 Roth IRA or Roth 401(k), or both?